-British Bass-Baritone John Savournin has received critical acclaim for his performances, and in the current season, his engagements include Angelotti (Tosca), and Sarastro (The Magic Flute), both for Opera North, and returning to Opera Holland Park to sing Count Horn (Un ballo in maschera) and Sante (Il Segreto di Susanna).
-In the 2019/20 season, he sings Priest Fotis (The Greek Passion) and Carl Olsen (Street Scene) for Opera North, and Zuniga (Carmen) for Welsh National Opera.
+British Bass-Baritone John Savournin has been described as a “singer of considerable stage artistry and versatility”, receiving critical praise for his performances.
+In the 2019/20 season, his engagements include Priest Fotis (The Greek Passion) and Carl Olsen (Street Scene), both for Opera North, Zuniga (Carmen) for Welsh National Opera and his 5th return to Opera Holland Park (details t.b.a.).
+Last season, roles included Angelotti (Tosca) and Sarastro (The Magic Flute), both for Opera North, and returning to Opera Holland Park to sing Count Horn (Un ballo in maschera) and Sante (Il Segreto di Susanna).

 Engagements in recent seasons included Leporello (Don Giovanni), Count Horn, and Alidoro (La Cenerentola), all for Opera North; 2nd Gunman (Kiss me, Kate) for Opera North/Welsh National Opera; debuts as Leporello (Don Giovanni), Colline (La bohème), and The Immigration Officer (Flight), all for Opera Holland Park; Armchair/Tree (L’enfant el les sortileges), as part of Opera North’s season of Little Greats.
 Other highlights to date include Peter Quince (A Midsummer Night’s Dream), Schaunard (La bohème), both for Opera North, and his debut as Alidoro (La Cenerentola), Scottish Opera.